ICPRAM 2022 Abstracts

 Authors:

-Nour Zawawi, Heba G. Saber, Mohamed Hashem and Tarek F. Gharib
+Nour Zawawi, Heba Gamal Saber, Mohamed Hashem and Tarek F. Gharib

 Abstract: Alzheimer’s disease (AD) is a brain-related illness; The risk of development is minimized when diagnosed early.
 The early detection and treatment of Alzheimer’s disease are crucial since they can decrease disease progression, improve symptom management, allow patients to receive timely guidance and support, and save money on healthcare.
 Regrettably, much current research focuses on characterizing illness states in their current phases rather than forecasting disease development.
 Because Alzheimer’s disease generally progresses in phases over time, we believe that analyzing time-sequential data can help with disease prediction.
 Long short-term memory (LSTM) is a recurrent neural network that links previous input to the current task.
 A new Alzheimer’s Disease Random Forest (RF) LSTM Prediction Model (RFLSTM-PM) is proposed to capture the conditions between characteristics and the next stage of Alzheimer’s Disease after noticing that a patient’s data could be beneficial in predicting disease progression.
 Experiments reveal that our approach beats most existing models and can help with early-onset AD prediction.
 Furthermore, tests show that it can recognize disease- related brain regions across multiple data modalities (Magnetic resonance imaging (MRI), Neurological Test).
 Also, it showed decreased value in Mean Absolute Error and Root Mean Square Error for forecasting the progression of the disease.